Ruggero1912/AIDE-unipi/README.md

 If you want to contribute to this repo, in the [issues tab](https://github.com/Ruggero1912/AIDE-unipi/issues) you can find an (hopefully) updated list of missing things.

 Every contribution will be very appreciated and mentioned in the credits.

+You can read more about how to make a contribution in [CONTRIBUTING.md](CONTRIBUTING.md)

+More mantainers needed for this repo: if you would like to become a mantainer of this repo, please DM one of the mantainer.

 *This repo was inspired by the one available for the [Computer Engineering course at UniPi](https://github.com/Guray00/IngegneriaInformatica)*.